Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 * Mechanical Engineering
 * Electrical Engineering

-In addition to developing challenges, I also develop many supporting materials, such as videos, lessson plans, teacher guides, and more.
+In addition to developing challenges, I also develop many supporting materials, such as videos, lesson plans, teacher guides, and more.

 ### Artificial Intelligence

-During the Spring of 2017, my team and I developed three hands-on challenges to teach children and their families about artificial intelligencee.
+During the Spring of 2017, my team and I developed three hands-on challenges to teach children and their families about artificial intelligence.
 The three challenges are listed below:

 | [Build a Parallel Processing Machine](https://www.curiositymachine.org/challenges/127/){:target="_blank"} | [Build a Neural Network](https://www.curiositymachine.org/challenges/126/){:target="_blank"} |[Build a Self Driving Car Game](https://www.curiositymachine.org/challenges/125/){:target="_blank"} |
 |:-------------------:|:------------------------:|:-----------------:|